-An important objective for the scheme is to leave a positive legacy for Cambridgeshire, by improving quality of life for local communities and promoting local economic growth.
+An important objective for the scheme has been to leave a positive legacy for Cambridgeshire, by improving quality of life for local communities and promoting local economic growth.

-We want to connect local communities and the people that live there.
-The A14 community fund helps to bring that to fruition by supporting relevant local projects.
+One of our aspirations for the scheme was to connect local communities and the people that live there.
+The A14 community fund helped bring that to fruition by supporting relevant local projects.

-The £450,000 community fund has now been been fully allocated to over 40 projects in the local area.
+The £450,000 community fund supported 55 projects in the local area.
 Examples of different projects include:

 - The Countryside Restoration Trust received £9,005 to support water voles